-Control mechanisms: "... quality control is essential in the food industry, and efficient quality assurance has become increasingly important" (Wilcock et al., 2004).
-By introducing comprehensive guidelines for the AMA Quality Seal, the provenance and quality is made easy to evaluate by consumers.
-Consumer trust is an integrative part of the communication goals of the AMA Marketing, by guaranteeing independent and comprehensive control mechanisms (based on a 3 step control process): (1) Each licensee has to provide an adequate corporate control system, where all results of the internal control system are documented; (2) Besides internal control mechanisms, accredited agencies are effectively controlling on-site all relevant quality aspects by using pre-defined check lists; (3) in order to steadily improve the AMA Quality Seal guidelines, the AMA Marketing itself provides controls by their own employees or external experts.
-Confirming D'Souza et al. (2007) this is a very important point: Quality Seals have to be provided and controlled by external organizations with respect to pre-defined criteria.
+Control mechanisms: By introducing comprehensive guidelines for the AMA Seal, the provenance and quality is quite easy to be evaluated by consumers. "... quality control is essential in the food industry, and efficient quality assurance has become increasingly important" (Wilcock et al., 2004, 56).
+Consumer trust is an integrative part of the communication goals of the licensing organization, by guaranteeing independent and comprehensive control mechanisms (based on a 3 step control process): (1) Each licensee has to provide an adequate corporate control system, where all results of the internal control system are documented; (2) Besides internal control mechanisms, accredited agencies are effectively controlling on-site all relevant quality aspects by using pre-defined check lists; (3) in order to steadily improve the AMA Seal guidelines, the licensing organization itself provides controls by their own employees or external experts.
+Confirming D'Souza et al. (2007) this is a very important point: Quality labels have to be provided and controlled by external organizations with respect to pre-defined criteria.